Training & Safety

 In nearly every sport, having and using the proper equipment adds to the enjoyment of the activity.
 Cycling is no exception.
 Moreover, having the right equipment when you ride increases your comfort tremendously.
-If you need a new bike or have questions about cycling gear, call the Ride office and your Ride Guides can help.
+If you need a new bike or have questions about cycling gear, call the Ride office at 699-BIKE and your Ride Guides can help.

 The most important thing for The Ride is a good bicycle that runs well and fits you properly.
 Poor bicycle fit leads to enormous discomfort over long rides and can cause injuries in the knees, upper and lower back, neck and arms.
 It is definitely worth the time, effort and money to take your bike to a reputable bike shop for a proper fit.
 If your bike isn’t the right size, there are parts that can be altered.
 If you’re not sure, one of our Outfitters will be happy to help.

 Once you know your bicycle fits you well, it’s important to be certain that it is in good working order.
 Here again, it’s worth it to maintain your bicycle so that it serves you well and doesn’t break down during The Ride.
 If you haven’t ridden it in a while, scrape the cobwebs off and take it to your local bike shop for a tune-up.